jcatrysse/jira2redmine_migration/README.md

   name appears across issues.
 * `attachments.download_concurrency` controls how many parallel download workers the pull phase uses.
 Start with the default `1` and increase carefully if your network and Jira throttling settings allow parallelism.
+* `attachments.sharepoint.offload_threshold_bytes` lets you offload large files to SharePoint instead of Redmine.
+When set to a positive integer (in bytes) and the accompanying SharePoint OAuth, site, drive, and folder settings are populated, uploads at or above the threshold are streamed to SharePoint and the returned link is stored in `migration_mapping_attachments`.
+Set the threshold to `null` to disable SharePoint uploads entirely.

 ### Workflow highlights